osmosis-labs/osmosis/docs/validators/validating-mainnet.md

 If your bond status is `BOND_STATUS_BONDED`, congratulations, your validator is part of the active validator set!

+Please note, as of this writing, you must be in the top 100 validators (in other words, must have more OSMO delegated to your validator than the 100th validator in the active validator set) to be bonded.
+If you did everything above correct but do not have more OSMO delegated to your validator than the 100th validator, you will stay unbonded.

 ## Track Validator Signing

 To track your validator's signing history, copy the validator public key: